insinfo/galileo/packages/hooks/README.md

 # hooks
-Common service hooks for use within the Angel framework.
+Common service hooks for use within the Galileo framework.